gpeterson406/Greenwood_Book/_book/04-twoWayAnova.md

 levels(epworthdata$Group) <- c("Control" , "Didgeridoo")
 ```

 4.9.
-Make an interaction plot array to graphically explore the potential interaction of Time and Group on the Epworth responses.
+Make pirate-plot and an interaction plot array to graphically explore the potential interaction of Time and Group on the Epworth responses.

 4.10.
-Fit the interaction plot and find
+Fit the interaction model and find
 the ANOVA table.
 For the test you should consider first (the interaction),
 write out the hypotheses, report the test statistic, p-value, distribution of
 the test statistic under the null, and write a conclusion related to the